By Rick Steves

 The threat of a strike often alarms travelers on a tight itinerary, and many worry about getting stranded somewhere because of a strike.
 But in general, they're nothing to stress about.

-Strikes can affect rail service, transit, taxis, and museum openings anywhere in Europe (especially in Italy).
-They’re usually announced long in advance.
+Strikes can affect rail service, transit, taxis, and museum openings anywhere in Europe (especially in Italy and France).
+They're usually announced long in advance.
 In train stations, look for signs saying sciopero (Italian), grève (French), apergia (or απεργία — Greek), Streik (German), or huelga (Spanish).
 Though they may be more frequent in Europe than in the US, they also tend to be much shorter.
-Most last just a day, or even just several hours.
+Most last a day, or even just several hours.

 Anticipate strikes — ask your hotelier, talk to locals, look for signs, check online — but don't feel bullied by them.
 In theory, train service shuts down during rail strikes, but in reality, sporadic trains lumber down main-line tracks during most strikes (preserving "essential service").

-If a rail or bus strike occurs on your travel day, check the national railway website — special strike schedules are generally posted.
+If a rail strike occurs on your travel day, check the relevant national railway website — special strike schedules are generally posted, and many railway sites have pages dedicated to updates on traffic disruptions (such as those for Italy's Trenitalia, Britain's National Rail, and France's SNCF; Germany's Deutsche Bahn site lets you check for delays for any train number).
 Otherwise, head to the station, where the few remaining station personnel can tell you the expected schedule.
-You’ll likely find a workable train or bus to your destination, though it may involve a wait.
-While it’s usually possible to get a refund for reservations affected by a strike, there are no refunds for partially used rail passes.
+You'll likely find a workable train or bus to your destination, though it may involve an early start or a wait.